What is a Doula?

 Will having a Doula interfere with this intimate and private time in our relationship?

 We would discuss at length how little or often you want your Doula involved.
 You and your partner make that decision.
 We are trained to be there for you when needed but never to take over!
 At times there may be a need for her to remain quietly in the background or even leave the room if you need time together.
-Or at other times your partner may be grateful for her to help you through the last stage of labour when pain is intensified and she can offer comfort measures to you.
+Or at other times your partner may be grateful for her to help you through the last stage of labour when surges intensify and she can be a constant calm in the room.
 A Doula will always work intuitively with every couple and meet their needs accordingly!

 I have just found out I am pregnant but would like to start Aquanatal yoga classes straight away.
 How many weeks must I be to attend?

 You can join from 14 weeks of pregnancy.
 At registration you will be asked to fill out a medical form so I know of any changes I will need to make for posture or ease of movement in the water.

 Do I need to be a confident swimmer?